-The Bioinformatics and Proteomics/Genomics (BPG) Certificate Program introduces students to the newly evolving fields of bioinformatics, proteomics and genomics, and provides a core knowledge of analytical approaches used in these fields.
-The curriculum is designed to complement coursework and research of students enrolled in the University of Toledo Ph.D. in Biomedical Sciences Program, but also is open to other qualified students.
+The Biomarkers and Bioinformatics (BRIM) Certificate Program introduces students to the newly evolving fields of bioinformatics, proteomics and genomics, and provides a core knowledge of analytical approaches used in these fields.
 The Program is a joint effort of the University of Toledo Main and Health Science Campuses and Bowling Green State University.

-Students enrolled in the BPG Certificate Program must take four courses covering the following subject areas:
+Students enrolled in the BRIM Certificate Program must take four courses covering the following subject areas:

-- 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BPG" - 2.
-Training in statistical methods used in BPG: "Statistical Methods in Bioinformatics" - 3.
-Handling and manipulation of databases and introduction to computer programming skills needed to manipulate large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - 4.
-Applications of BPG, in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems: "Applications of BPG"
+- 1. Introduction to the scope of bioinformatics, proteomics and genomics: "Fundamentals of BRIM" - 2.
+Training in statistical methods used in BRIM: "Statistical Methods in Bioinformatics" - 3.
+Handling and manipulation of databases and introduction to computer programming skills needed to manipulate large quantities of nucleic acid and protein sequence data: "Introduction to Bioinformatic Computation" - EITHER "Applications of BRIM", in which faculty members using these methods will discuss and demonstrate how these techniques are utilized to solve research problems, OR "Biomarker Discovery, Validation and Implementation" (BRIM6200/8200), in which faculty will provide an overview of biomedical discovery and validation techniques followed by application in selected aspects of individualized medicine.

-Upon completion of the Program, students will be prepared to utilize BPG research techniques and be able to interact with specialists in each BPG subdiscipline.
+Upon completion of the Program, students will be prepared to utilize BRIM research techniques and be able to interact with specialists in each BRIM subdiscipline.